 Academics

 Both elite boarding and day schools offer rigorous curricula.
-The difference is access: at a boarding school, students are surrounded by classmates who chose to be there.
+The difference is the peer group: at a boarding school, students are surrounded by classmates who chose to be there.
 The peer culture is academically driven by default.
+According to TABS (The Association of Boarding Schools), boarding school students spend an average of 17 hours per week on homework and studying, roughly double the national average of 7 hours reported by the National Survey of Student Engagement.

 Verdict: Edge to boarding school for academic depth and peer motivation.